After World War Two ended, Ralph began to work with his son Bramley as Ralph Hancock and Son Ltd.

 On oath, Hancock stated that he was horrified when the money was discovered as he clearly remembered taking it out the night before.
 In her evidence, Muriel confirmed the story and told the court that her husband was inclined to be absentminded.
 The Chairman of the bench dismissed the case.

 Ralph died on August 30 1950 at the National Heart Hospital, London, from heart failure.
 He was cremated at Golders Green Crematorium.
-His ashes were later scattered into the Thames by his widow Muriel and by daughter Sheila from the Embankment near to Charing Cross.
+His ashes were later scattered into the Thames by his widow Muriel and by daughter Sheila from the Embankment near to London's Charing Cross.
+Shortly after his death a great many Local, National and International Newspapers carried details of his passing.

 After Ralph's premature death, Bramley continued with the landscape garden business that his father had established.
 As Ralph Hancock and Son, Bramley continued to exhibit at Chelsea for a number of years.
 A postcard from the 1957 show illustrates iron work from Hancock Industries.
 Bramley also diversified into aluminum glasshouses building up an incredibly successful business near Redhill (Surrey, England) that, even today, Hancock Aluminum Glasshouses are well known.